-The government regulates the communication industry.
-After all, communication is considered a necessary service, like water and electricity, and is therefore governed by state and federal laws to protect consumers from number slamming, price gouging, and a host of other fraudulent practices.
+State and federal laws regulate the communication industry, because it is considered a necessary service, like water and electricity.
+This, therefore, protects consumers from number slamming, price gouging, and a host of other fraudulent practices.
 At the base level, telecom compliance is making sure you adhere to these regulations by filing the correct paperwork, paying the necessary taxes, and finally, following the best practices of telecom.
 Failure to meet these regulations could leave you with large fines and long delays in business transactions.

 How does the government enforce compliance?

 The Federal Communications Commission, an independent agency overseen by Congress, is in charge of implementing and enforcing regulations at a national level.

 At the state level, there are public service commissions (PSCs) or public utilities commissions (PUCs) to govern and regulate the rates and services of a public utility.
 Such as electricity, water, telecommunications, etc. Their job is to make sure you’re meeting the minimum requirements for service and charging the proper rates for that service.